Logo-ajdr

 Original Article

-Comparison of Marginal Ridge Fracture Resistance of Restored Primary Molar Teeth using Flowable Bulk-fill and Smart Monochromatic Composites: an In-vitro Study
+Comparison of Marginal Ridge Fracture Resistance of Restored Primary Molar Teeth Using Flowable Bulk-Fill and Smart Monochromatic Composites: An In-Vitro Study

-Fahimeh Daneshyar ORCID logo, Mandana Karimi ORCID logo, Sahar Yaghoutiazar* ORCID logo
+Fahimeh Daneshyar 1 ORCID logo, Mandana Karimi 2 ORCID logo, Sahar Yaghoutiazar 3* ORCID logo

-*Corresponding Author: Email: saharyagotiazar@gmail.com
+*Corresponding Author: Sahar Yaghoutiazar, Email: saharyagotiazar@gmail.com

 Abstract

-Introduction: The durability of marginal ridges has a significant effect on maintaining the structural integrity and functional performance of primary molar teeth.
-This study evaluates and compares marginal ridge fracture resistance of restored primary molars using two innovative restorative materials: flowable bulk-fill composite and smart monochromatic composite.
-Materials and Methods: In this experimental study, 38 primary molar teeth were randomly divided into two binary groups.
-After removal of caries and undermined enamel, conventional amalgam class II preparation (≈ 3mm × 3mm × 4mm) were prepared in one proximal surface.
-In one group, flowable bulk fill universal composite (Palfique® Bulk Flow, Tokuyama, Japan) was applied and in another group, smart monochromatic universal composite (Omnichroma, Tokuyama, Japan) was placed and cured.
-All samples subjected to 5000 thermal cycles ranging from 5 to 55 °C. Next, the teeth were mounted with self-curing acrylic resin 1 mm above the CEJ.
-The fracture resistance of the teeth was measured using a universal testing machine with a maximum force of 1000 N. The intact marginal ridges of the opposite sides were also tested for resistance to failure as control groups.
-The force at which the marginal ridge is broken indicated the resistance to failure in Newton units.
-Data were analyzed using the Kolmogorov-Smirnov test.
-Results: The Kolmogorov-Smirnov test showed that the fracture resistance measurements in both groups have a normal distribution (p>0.05).
-Also, the comparison of the average resistance in the two composite groups showed that the resistance in the Omnichroma group is significantly higher than the flowable bulk-fill group (p<0.001).
-Conclusion: Smart monochromatic (Omnichroma) composites have higher marginal fracture resistance than flowable bulk-fill (Bulk-Flow U) composites in the restoration of posterior primary teeth.
+Methods: In this experimental study, 38 primary molar teeth were randomly divided into two binary groups.
+After the removal of caries and undermined enamel, conventional amalgam class II (≈ 3 mm×3 mm×4 mm) was prepared in one proximal surface.
+Flowable bulk fill universal composite (Palfique® Bulk Flow, Tokuyama, Japan) was applied in one group, and smart monochromatic universal composite (Omnichroma, Tokuyama, Japan) was placed and cured in another group.
+All samples were subjected to 5000 thermal cycles ranging from 5 °C to 55 °C. Next, the teeth were mounted with self-curing acrylic resin 1 mm above the CEJ.
+The fracture resistance of the teeth was measured using a universal testing machine with a maximum force of 1000 Newton.
+The intact marginal ridges of the opposite sides were also tested for resistance to failure as control groups.
+The force at which the marginal ridge was broken indicated the resistance to failure in Newton units.
+The data were analyzed using the Kolmogorov-Smirnov test.

 First Name